Table of contents

 - manufacturing authorisation holder responsible for batch release (annex IIA);

 - conditions of the marketing authorisation (annex IIB);

 You can find product information documents for centrally authorised human medicines on this website.
 For centrally authorised veterinary medicines authorised or updated from February 2022, see the Veterinary Medicines Information website.

 Drugs used in diabetes

-- in patients inadequately controlled by diet and exercise alone and for whom metformin is inappropriate due to contraindications or intolerance;
+- as monotherapy in patients in whom metformin is inappropriate due to contraindications or intolerance.

 European Medicines Agency investigates findings on pancreatic risks with GLP-1-based therapies for type-2 diabetes26/03/2013

 Meeting highlights from the Committee for Medicinal Products for Human Use (CHMP) 17-20 September 201221/09/2012

 Meeting highlights from the Committee for Medicinal Products for Human Use (CHMP) 12-15 December 201116/12/2011